EKS gets operations going, but what about your engineers?

 But building EKS cluster is just the beginning.
 Businesses now need environments that enable engineers to execute fast without burden.

-The clusters need to be accessible so they can troubleshoot.
+- The clusters need to be accessible so they can troubleshoot and tune configurations.

 This means that DevOps and PlatformOps teams must work to create environments by setting up services within each cluster or by leveraging Amazon’s adjacent services.
 Either way, operations teams need to do more than simply build an EKS cluster.
 They must take steps to create a complete environment that enables developers to move fast.